Note: More information on the Withholding Estimator is available in the special Withholding Estimator Frequently Asked Questions.

 Q: Will employees need to fill out a new Form W-4 in 2018?

 A: It depends.
 The new withholding tables are designed to minimize taxpayer burden as much as possible and will work with the Forms W-4 that workers have on file with their employers to claim withholding allowances.
-The IRS revised the Form W-4 worksheets and the Withholding Calculator to reflect the new law more fully and provide employees information to determine whether they need to adjust their withholding.
-Employees should use the Withholding Calculator to check if they need to adjust their withholding.
+The IRS revised the Form W-4 worksheets and the Withholding Estimator to reflect the new law more fully and provide employees information to determine whether they need to adjust their withholding.
+Employees should use the Withholding Estimator to check if they need to adjust their withholding.
 If they need to fill out a new Form W-4, they should do so and submit it to their employer as soon as possible.

 Q: Did the IRS update the Form W-4 in 2018?

 A: Yes.
 The IRS revised the Form W-4.
-The IRS also updated the Withholding Calculator on IRS.gov to help employees who wish to update their withholding in response to the new law or who start a new job or have other changes in their personal circumstances in 2018.
+The IRS also updated the Withholding Estimator on IRS.gov to help employees who wish to update their withholding in response to the new law or who start a new job or have other changes in their personal circumstances in 2018.
 In addition, the IRS updated Publication 15, Circular E, Employer’s Tax Guide, to help employers implement the changes.

 A: Yes.
 Employees should check their withholding at the beginning of each year or when their personal circumstances change.
 It’s even more important this year for people to do a “paycheck checkup” following the changes in the new tax law.
 With the new tax law, it’s especially important for certain people to check their withholding.
 These include people who are two-income families, have previously itemized their deductions, have two or more jobs, work part of the year, have dependents, high incomes, complex tax returns, or had a large tax refund or large tax bill in 2017.
-Using the Withholding Calculator is the best way to check that you aren’t having too much or too little tax withheld from your paychecks.
+Using the Withholding Estimator is the best way to check that you aren’t having too much or too little tax withheld from your paychecks.

-Taxpayers can use the results from the Withholding Calculator to determine if they should complete a new Form W-4 and, if so, what information to put on a new Form W-4.
+Taxpayers can use the results from the Withholding Estimator to determine if they should complete a new Form W-4 and, if so, what information to put on a new Form W-4.
 Taxpayers who complete a new Form W-4 should submit it to their employer as soon as possible.
 If an employee needs to adjust their withholding, doing so as quickly as possible means there's more time for tax withholding to take place evenly during the rest of the year.
 But waiting until later in the year means there are fewer pay periods to make the tax changes - which could have a bigger impact on each paycheck.

 Q: Are some taxpayers at risk of being under-withheld on their taxes with the changes to the withholding tables?

 A: Some people have more complicated tax situations and face the possibility of being under-withheld.
 For example, people who itemized their deductions in the past, have two or more jobs in their household, or have dependents age 17 or over are especially encouraged to review their tax situations for under-withholding.
 The IRS encourages all employees to check their withholding.
-The IRS has updated the 2018 Form W-4 and the Withholding Calculator to help with this process.
+The IRS has updated the 2018 Form W-4 and the Withholding Estimator to help with this process.

 Q: Are many people under-withheld on their taxes?

 A: Most employees are over-withheld on their taxes, meaning that more taxes than they owe are withheld from their paychecks.
 More than seven in 10 taxpayers were over-withheld for tax year 2016, meaning they got refunds when they filed their tax returns in 2017.
 In particular, taxpayers who have children under age 17 may see their refunds increase as a result of the new tax law.
-These taxpayers might want to use the Withholding Calculator to learn how they can reduce their withholding and get more money in their paychecks throughout the year instead of at tax time next year.
+These taxpayers might want to use the Withholding Estimator to learn how they can reduce their withholding and get more money in their paychecks throughout the year instead of at tax time next year.

 Q: Will the IRS make further changes to Form W-4 in 2019?